Urea nitrogen urine test

 Urine urea nitrogen is a test that measures the amount of urea in the urine.
-Urea nitrogen is a waste product resulting from the breakdown of protein in the body.
+Urea is a waste product resulting from the breakdown of protein in the body.

 Urine urea nitrogen